ASBA-designated bank branches to remain open on Sunday for LIC IPO: Reserve Bank | Business

 Generally, ASBA is the mechanism through which investors apply for shares in a public issue.

-On Wednesday, the first day of the IPO, the retail portion has been oversubscribed while the overall subscription stood at 0.64 per cent.
+On Wednesday, the first day of the IPO, the quotas reserved for employees and policyholders were oversubscribed while the overall subscription stood at 0.66 per cent.

 The government aims to generate about Rs 21,000 crore by diluting its 3.5 per cent stake in the insurance behemoth.